camilla-eldridge/BaseCap/README.md

 Eldridge, C., Majoros, G., Cook, R.T., Kidd, D., Emery, A.M., Lawton, S.P.
 (2021).
 BaseCap: A read QC program for Sanger reads [Software].
 Unpublished.

-If you use the pipeline in your work, please also cite the authors of the tools:
+If you use the pipeline in your work, please also cite the authors of these tools:

 **TraceTuner**
 G.A.Denisov, A.B.Arehart and M.D.Curtin (2004).
 A system and method